chantastic/fullstack-react-todo/notes.md

 - `form` how you wrap up an entire form
   - `onSubmit` (remember what we learned about camelCased attributes with more than one word?)
     - takes a function (remember what we leraned about javascript-y attributes?)
+- Because we used semantic markup, forms work like forms.
+I can tab around, I can submit with enter, anything i want

 ## 2 JavaScript